Material Insights

 1. PETE or PET – Polyethylene Terephthalate

-PET is the most common plastic material name nowadays.
-It’s used mostly in beverage bottles, oven–tray detergent, and cleaning product bottles.
+PET is one of the most recyclable plastics and is often repurposed into polyester fibers or new containers.
+It’s used mostly in beverage bottles, detergent, and cleaning product bottles.
 It is also used for the finishing of objects such as liquid crystals, displays, carpets, clothes, guitars, and pianos.
 Therefore, this material is suitable for recycling into filament; however, it absorbs odors and flavors from foods and liquids stored in it, which can prevent you from being able to recycle PET into filament.
 Furthermore, the plastic is designed for blow-molding, not extrusion (it does not flow easily inside an extruder).

 2. HDPE – High Density Polyethylene

-Another common plastic material is HDPE, which is known for having a low risk of leaching into foods and or liquids.
+Another common plastic material is HDPE, a versatile plastic type frequently found in household items and is highly recyclable.
+It is known for having a low risk of leaching into foods and or liquids.
 This material is mostly used in the making of children's toys, yogurt cups, milk jugs, shampoo bottles, and other similar products.
 Recycled HDPE is mostly turned into pens, plastic lumber, plastic fencing, picnic tables, and bottles.
-This material is suitable for recycling into filament.
-However, it is not easy to turn into filament; it flows easily but requires special cooling.
+This material is suitable for recycling into filament, however, it can be a challenge; it flows easily but requires special cooling.

 3. V or PVC – Polyvinyl Chloride